Doann Houghton-Alico

 UNSUSTAINABLE FOODS

-MEAT and FIN FISH: All (except wild hunted oneself with license for that animal type), especially beef and lamb, but also pork and chicken.
+MEAT and FIN FISH: All (except wild hunted by oneself with license for that animal type), especially beef and lamb, but also pork and chicken.
 No fin fish is sustainable, even farmed.
 ALERT: It’s unlikely that most meat-loving Americans will pay attention to this, but at least consider grass-fed, locally raised, if possible, and cut back on how much each week you eat.

 DAIRY: Milk and milk products, Almond milk.